puutaro/CommandClick/README.md

 By set ubuntu, you can use all fannel (bookmarklet).
 It enables without the need for `termux` or rooting.
-And more, create custom command for fannel (bookmarklet) development.
+And more, we can use custom command for fannel (bookmarklet) development.

 <img src="https://github.com/puutaro/CommandClick/assets/55217593/2406d8eb-b836-43eb-8dd0-1169c954e64b" width="400">